business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 From there, you can set up a VoIP call without any additional hardware directly from your laptop, desktop or connected mobile device.

-If you want to make calls from a traditional phone, you’ll need an adapter that connects your phone to the internet.
-You can also invest in VoIP phones that integrate the phone and adapter in one device.
+As mentioned earlier in this article, if you want to make calls from a traditional phone, you’ll need an adapter that connects your phone to the internet.
+You can also invest in VoIP phones that integrate the phone and adapter into one device.

 What to look for in a VoIP solution